FukurouHaiRiyo/LungCancerDetectionCNN/README.md

 * Lung squamous cell carcinoma -> lung_scc (Lung squamous cell carcinoma (SCC) is a type of non-small cell (NSCLC) cancer that occurs when abnormal lung cells multiply out of control and form a tumor)

-* Lung benign tissue -> lung_n (Lung benign tissue is an abnormal growth of tissue that serves no purpose and is found not to be cancerous.
-Hamartomas are the most common type of benign lung tumor and the third most common cause of solitary pulmonary nodules)
+* Lung benign tissue -> lung_n (Lung benign tissue is an abnormal growth of tissue that serves no purpose and is found not to be cancerous.)

 ## TODO
 * Improve accuracy by: